 MP govt should form special teams to tackle cancer: Scindia

 Congress general secretary Jyotiraditya Scindia has suggested that special teams be formed by the Madhya Pradesh health department for the treatment of cancer patients in the state.
-He was speaking during a visit to the Indian Institute of Head and Neck Oncology here late Wednesday evening.
+He was speaking during a visit to the Indian Institute of Head and Neck Oncology, a charitable organization, here late Wednesday evening.

 State health minister Tulsiram Silawat was also present at the institute.
 "Efforts must be taken right from the state government level to form special teams to treat patients suffering from cancer and other serious ailments," Scindia said.